 I was conscious with about an hour left to shoot that I was lacking opportunities to capture many couple shots, Jue is beautiful and I really wanted to spend a little time with her and Johnny, but due to the nature of the day it was difficult.
 However, towards the end, my half hour window arrived, (talk about pressure!).
 I’d already scouted the venue days beforehand so I knew what I wanted to do so it was a case of all hands on deck.
 Thanks to my assistant Nicola “daft jock” Cairns for being my extra set of hands.
 We ventured out into Stowell Street and did our thing, firstly using good old natural light then back inside where we introduced some magic light of our own.

 Here’s a selection of my favourites from the day.

 Here tea was offered to the elders….

 Then it was back inside for a few more…..

 Then time for one last tradition, Johnny’s parents thanking each table of family and guests individually, lots of toasting!!

 I love my job!
-Please if you’re a bride to be and you like what you see or you know a bride to be please pass my details on or get in touch here Newcastle Wedding Photographer also covering the north east of England.
+Please if you’re a bride to be and you like what you see or you know a bride to be please pass my details on or get in touch.
+I also cover the north east of England.